ADirin/OTP1_LectureMaterial/Week 5/introduction to Jenkins.md

 3. Enter a name for your job and choose the type of project (freestyle project).

 4. Configure the job settings, including source code management, and build steps.
+5. Configure your build steps to execute tasks such as compiling code, running tests, and packaging artifacts.

 ![Jenkins Build](/Images/jenkinsBuild3.JPG)